 "Our resources would not allow us to defend this situation any futher other than what is forthcoming," Houseal added.
 "The NACCP has the resources.
-Personally, I hope they do what they feel is best.
-It's all right to have differences of opinion, but we're not split ....
-We're working towards the same goal.
+Personally, I hope they do what they "The feel is best.
+It's all right to have differences of opinion, but we re not split We're working towards the same goal.

-"For those people who are making the decision, they're making it for the best, he said.
+"For those people who are making the decision, they're making it for the best," he said.
 "For people who want to give an opinion, they know how to do it.
 They can go express their opionions at the polls."

-According to Section 5 of the Voing Rights Act, the final decision of the LLS Attorney Congral to phiect or not to chiect to decision of the U.S. Attorney General to object or not to object to a proposed voting change can not be reviewed directly by the discriminatory
+According to Section 5 of the Voing Rights Act, the final decision of the U.S. Atterney Comercal to object to not to object to decision of the U.S. Attorney General to object or not to object to a proposed voting change can not be reviewed directly by the courts.

-However, in the event of an objection, city officials have the option of starting all over again by seeking a ruling from the federal court in Washington, D.C., that the voting practice is not
+However, in the event of an objection, city officials have the option of starting all over again by seeking a ruling from the federal court in Washington, D.C., that the voting practice is not discriminatory